anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 To put this in context, considering the history of linear regression, AI, and ML, it was only a few decades ago that making, interpreting, and making predictions from such models would have required advanced statistical knowledge as well as the help of expert computer programmers.
 But as of 2024, the LRM App represents a relatively straightforward program that can be used by laypersons with reasonable confidence as long as they have good quality datasets for the predictions they want to make.

 ## About the Team
-Group 5-UDC-Seneca has five members.
-All of them contributed to the development and documentation of the LRM App in diverse ways.
+Group 5-UDC-Seneca has five student members and two faculty members.

-### Team Members, Roles, and Responsibilities
-The members of Group 5-UDC-Seneca and their roles are
+The student members of Group 5-UDC-Seneca and their roles in the project are

-- Aníbal Sande González (UDC): Scrum Master, Researcher and Developer
+- Aníbal Sande González (UDC): Scrum Master, Software Researcher and Developer
-- Carla Vázquez Barreiros (UDC): Researcher and Developer
+- Carla Vázquez Barreiros (UDC): Software Researcher and Developer
-- Claudia Fernández Vilela (UDC): Researcher and Developer
+- Claudia Fernández Vilela (UDC): Software Researcher and Developer
-- Sofía García Perez (UDC): Researcher and Developer
+- Sofía García Perez (UDC): Software Researcher and Developer
-- Ann Velez (Seneca): Technical Documentation Writer
+- Ann Velez (Seneca): Technical Documentation Researcher and Developer

-All of the UDC students worked on research and development of the LRM App (see [Developer Notes](#Developer-Notes) for detailed information), allowing all of them to gain experience in different aspects of the product instead of focusing on a single area.
+The faculty members are
+- Alberto Alvarellos González (UDC): Product Owner
+- Amy Briggs (Seneca): Documentation Manager

+### About Agile and Scrum
+**Agile** is an approach to project management emphasizing completing chunks of work across the project in weekly or biweekly "sprints" with continuous collaboration and improvement throughout.
+This is in contrast to the **Waterfall** approach where one component or phase of the project must be finished before another one can be started.

+There are different manifestations of the Agile methodology.
+The UDC-Seneca COIL project followed the **Scrum** method.

+In Scrum:
+- sprints are short - in this project, they were just one week long
+- team members hold frequent (often daily) meetings ("scrums") where they discuss their work activities and problem-solve around challenges
+- team members have a sprint planning meeting at the beginning of each sprint to plan and assign tasks for that sprint
+- team members have a sprint retrospective at the end of each sprint to reflect on what was learned, what went well, and what could be improved for the future
+- the Scrum Master is accountable for making sure the task goals for the sprint are met and thereby produce an "increment" of value for the project for that sprint
+- the Product Owner manages the backlog of tasks for the project and looks to maximize value from the scrum team's work
+- the Documentation Manager ensures documentation meets the project's needs
+- the Developers are responsible for creating the product.
+Developers include software developers as well as documentation writers since both create or develop the overall product.

-The Scrum Master had additional responsibilities:
+In the aThe Scrum Master had additional responsibilities:
 - assigning tasks to team members, taking into consideration their preferences and skills
 - checking to ensure all sprint objectives were met in a timely manner
 - taking initiative on addressing challenges in completing tasks on time